MohamedAlaa3/textmatcher/README.md

 # Text Matcher

 A Spring Boot application that compares a base text file against multiple `.txt` files in a folder to calculate similarity scores using simple word overlap.
-The results are returned via a REST API, sorted by filename.
+The results are returned via a REST API.
 Supports multithreading for faster performance.

 ---